piojanu/Planning-in-Imagination/world_models/README.md

     "epochs"           : 300,
     "learning_rate"    : 0.001,
     "patience"         : 5,                    -- After this many epochs, if validation loss does not improve, the training is stopped.
+    "n_workers"        : 4,                    -- How many workers will be spawned to preload and preprocess batches of data.
     "ckpt_path"        : "./ckpt/vision.ckpt", -- Path to best model (checkpoint).
     "logs_dir"         : "./logs"              -- Path to directory with logs.
 }